smereczynski/SignalR-Chat/docs/BOOTSTRAP.md

 2. Create environment: `prod`
 3. Enable "Required reviewers"
 4. Add approvers (require 1-2 approvals)
+5. Configure environment variables (BICEP_* vars) for each environment

+**Note**: Database seeding happens automatically when the app starts for the first time.
+No separate seeding step is required in CI/CD.

 ---

 ## Post-Deployment Validation

-After deploying infrastructure and seeding data, verify the deployment:
+After deploying infrastructure, verify the deployment and check that automatic seeding completed:

 ### Infrastructure Validation